bartoszwais/bartoszwais.github.io/business_opportunity.md

 - Unique number can be on the same side as artwork or on the other side, number should be readable without strain by average user.
 - Our default lighter is classic BIC&reg;.
 - Main subject of artworks are cities, locations.
 Some other subjects may be accepted into our catalog and distribution points, processing period may be longer and refused.
-- Product is for using and collecting purposes, souvenirs, birthday gifts, etc.
+- Product is for using and collecting purposes, souvenirs, birthday gifts, tickets, etc.
 - We aim to help environment.